Engineering 100-950

 On Canvas, you will submit ONE PDF that will include all of the following:

-Export/Download this document as a PDF and upload it.
 DO NOT SUBMIT A GOOGLE DOC FILE.

 Submitting anything other than a single PDF may result in your work not being graded or your scores being heavily delayed.